Luta Livre: Decline in popularity and modern development

-While the feud between BJJ and Luta Livre was ongoing, BJJ started to gain the upper hand by spreading their art across Brazil and the rest of the world, something which Luta Livre wasn't doing due a lack of central leadership or interest in doing so.
-A branch of the Gracie family which established themselves in the United States did a Vale Tudo-style tournament in the form of the Ultimate Fighting Championship, which saw the early events resulting in the victory of Jiu-Jitsu practitioners and raising the awareness of the art across the globe.
-While Luta Livre kept its popularity limited to Rio de Janeiro and Manaus areas.
-As many events similar to the UFC were created in Brazil, United States and Japan, Luta Livre practitioners responded by signing up for those Vale Tudo and MMA events nationally and abroad.
-Marco Ruas was one of the first, becoming the champion of UFC 7, however, he was billed representing "Ruas Vale Tudo", his own fighting style which Luta Livre only composed a part of.
-Other Luta Livre fighters followed suit, such as Hugo Duarte, Pedro Otávio, Johil de Oliveira and Eugenio Tadeu, and they found mixed result in competitions.
-However, the main blow was that, as the nascent sport professionalized, most of the earlier most prestigious MMA academies (Brazilian Top Team, Chute Boxe Academy, Nova União, among others) used Brazilian Jiu-Jitsu as their submission grappling style.
-Many Luta Livre fighters left their original camps and went instead to the Jiu-Jitsu camps hoping for success in a fighting career.
-BJJ practitioners also stopped using the jiu-jitsu gi in MMA competitions (which later would be banned outright) and developed a style of BJJ without the gi, known as "No-Gi".
-Thus eliminating one of the main differentials between the two martial arts, and since many Luta Livre fighters were now practicing this new style, many of No-Gi's techniques and strategies were heavily influenced by Luta Livre.
+While the feud between BJJ and Luta Livre was ongoing, BJJ started to gain the upper hand by spreading its art across Brazil and the rest of the world, something Luta Livre wasn't doing due to a lack of central leadership or interest in doing so.
+A branch of the Gracie family, which established itself in the United States, did a Vale Tudo-style tournament in the form of the Ultimate Fighting Championship, which saw the early events resulting in the victory of Jiu-Jitsu practitioners and raising the awareness of the art across the globe.
+While Luta Livre kept its popularity limited to the Rio de Janeiro and Manaus areas.
+As many events similar to the UFC were created in Brazil, the United States and Japan, Luta Livre practitioners responded by signing up for those Vale Tudo and MMA events nationally and abroad.
+Marco Ruas was one of the first, becoming the champion of UFC 7; however; he was billed representing "Ruas Vale Tudo", his own fighting style, which Luta Livre only composed a part of.
+Other Luta Livre fighters followed suit, including Hugo Duarte, Pedro Otávio, Johil de Oliveira and Eugenio Tadeu, and they found mixed results in competitions.
+However, the main blow was that, as the nascent sport professionalized, most of the earlier, most prestigious MMA academies (Brazilian Top Team, Chute Boxe Academy, Nova União, among others) used Brazilian Jiu-Jitsu as their submission grappling style.
+Many Luta Livre fighters left their original camps and moved to Jiu-Jitsu camps, hoping to succeed in their fighting careers.
+BJJ practitioners also stopped using the jiu-jitsu gi in MMA competitions (which would later be banned outright) and developed a style of BJJ without the gi, known as "No-Gi".
+Thus, eliminating one of the main differentials between the two martial arts, and since many Luta Livre fighters were now practicing this new style, many of No-Gi's techniques and strategies were heavily influenced by Luta Livre.

 Currently, there has been a lot of work to preserve Luta Livre and work towards a resurgence of the style.
-In 2017 the Confederação Brasileira de Luta Livre Esportiva (Brazilian Confederation of Luta Livre Esportiva) was founded in order to better organize and promote the sport.
+In 2017, the Confederação Brasileira de Luta Livre Esportiva (Brazilian Confederation of Luta Livre Esportiva) was founded in order to better organize and promote the sport.
 While it has also carved itself a niche in Europe, especially in Germany, where Luta Livre schools are common.
-Luta Livra was introduced in that country by Daniel D'Dane.
+Luta Livre was introduced in that country by Daniel D'Dane.

 Ranking

-The Brazilian Luta Livre Federation created a curriculum, and grading system, similar to the Brazilian jiu-jitsu ranking system and the Brazilian Judo ranking system, in order to develop uniform minimum standards, and better rank its practitioners.
+The Brazilian Luta Livre Federation created a curriculum and a grading system similar to the Brazilian jiu-jitsu ranking system and the Brazilian Judo ranking system, in order to develop uniform minimum standards and better rank its practitioners.
 A black belt might take up to ten years of practice.
 Although it's a no-gi grappling style, practitioners can wear their belts if they want.